convertigo/convertigo/diagnostics/retailstore-flow/campaign-protocol.md

 validation remains reproducible if an interactive browser transport closes.
 Assert rendered category and product data, not only page availability or an empty application shell.

+The strict acceptance branch must contain exactly 22 products.
+Capture the visible Sync and Optimize stages, every breadcrumb state, the product quantity and computed total, browser Back, breadcrumb Back and the repeated offline branch.

 Complete the result record, retain the Playwright script/screenshots and leave the target project available for review.
 Do not compare with the legacy project